 4. What are the voltage requirements to start and run the EIS?

 We have systems for either a 12V or 24V aircraft.

 5. Where should the coils and controller mount?

 The coils are designed to mount on the engine side of the fire wall.
 The controller is designed for the cabin side - cool side.
-The MAP sensor can be mounted on either firewall or with the controller.
+The MAP sensor can be mounted with the controller.

 6. Is a back-up battery required if I run two EIS units?